Amtrak train derails in Missouri: 3 killed, 50 hurt

 Pictures and video of the scene show passengers sitting on the side of multiple overturned train cars.

-FOX4 video above and photos below show dozens of emergency crews responding to the area.
+FOX4 video and photos show dozens of emergency crews responding to the area.

+The train left Kansas City in route to Chicago on Monday afternoon.
+In full, the Southwest Chief route runs from Los Angeles to Chicago.

-Video below from Dax McDonald via Storyful, seen below, shows passengers standing in a train car after the derailment.
+Video from Dax McDonald via Storyful, seen below, shows passengers standing in a train car after the derailment.
+Photos from McDonald show passengers standing outside the derailed train.

 Missouri Gov. Mike Parson had just learned about the derailment when he make an appearance at an event in Kansas City on Monday afternoon.